kljohann/llvm/docs/LangRef.rst

     This attribute disables prologue / epilogue emission for the function.
 This can have very system-specific consequences.
 ``no-jump-tables``
-    When this attribute is set to true, the jump tables and lookup tables that can be generated from a switch case lowering are disabled.
+    When this attribute is used, the jump tables and lookup tables that can be generated from a switch case lowering are disabled.
 ``nobuiltin``
     This indicates that the callee function at a call site is not recognized as